Popular Posts

 1. Add ansible user on linuxnode1 sudo useradd ansible

-2. Add ansible user to the sudoers file for password-less authentication for all elevated commands using sudo visudo
+2. Add ansible user in the sudoers file for password-less authentication for all elevated commands using sudo visudo

 Setting up Windows managed node

-1. Ensure PowerShell version is later than 5.0 using $PSVersionTable command.
+1. Ensure PowerShell version is 5.0 and above using $PSVersionTable command.
 Also make sure .NET version is later than 4.0.
 However, with newer Windows Servers, this shouldnt be an issue.

 2. Set up WinRM listener on port 5986 for HTTPS transport.
 This requires the creation of a self-signed certificate.
 Ansible has provided a script for this task which is available to download on GitHub